MailTape/MailTape-v1/_posts/2022-05-01-Noon-Garden.md

 track3_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/491/track3.mp3'
 track4_link: 'https://mtsounds.s3.eu-central-1.wasabisys.com/491/track4.mp3'
 track4_title: Noon Garden - Beulah Spa
-track5_title: Tanju Okan - Güzel Yok mu İnsafın
+track5_title: Ayla Algan - Aşk Hikayesi
 ---
 <p id="introduction">This morning, we're taking you into an atmosphere of balance, softness, and harmony.
 With our dear guest, [Hinako Omori](https://hinakoomori.bandcamp.com/album/a-journey), we curated meditative and restorative tracks to help you ease into the day with a refreshed view.
 Remember there's always blue sky waiting for you above the clouds.
 </p>